College Career Research and Development

-Career Research and Development 2 (formerly CCE) is a work based learning program for students interested in exploring the world of work and preparing for college or a career.
-The program will earn selected seniors up to four credits toward graduation.
-CCRD is designed so that students attend a one period class in the morning and report to a supervised work site in the afternoon.
-This is in addition to other courses needed for graduation.
-Current work-study students are employed in the federal government, law offices, medical offices, retail stores, hospitals, daycare facilities, insurance agencies, etc. Course content includes career planning, job search techniques, portfolio development, college preparation, money management, human relations skills, and much, much more.
+College Career Research and Development (CCRD) is designed so that students attend a one-period class along with other graduation requirement courses.
+The CCRD II course is scheduled in the morning so that students may report to a supervised work site in the afternoon.
+Current CCRD students are employed in the federal government, law offices, medical offices, retail stores, hospitals, daycare facilities, insurance agencies, etc. Course content includes career planning, job search techniques, portfolio development, college preparation, money management, human relations skills, and much, much more.
+Please read the Enrollment Criteria and Student Regulations (below) before registering.

 - CCRD course goals and indicators are based on the Maryland Career Development (MCD) Framework.
 The MCD Framework is based on the National Career Development (NCDA) Guidelines.
 The goals of the Framework assist in guiding students and adults through the career development process and setting the stage for lifelong learning.

-- Students enrolled in the College Career Research and Development II (CCRD) program must have completed CCRDI by the time of enrollment
+- Students enrolled in the CCRD II program must have completed CCRD I (Juniors only) by the time of enrollment.

-- Students enrolled in the CCRDII program must have the possibility of completing the program along with meeting all high school graduation requirements.
+- Students enrolled in the CCRD II program must have the possibility of completing the program, participate in the half-day experiential learning, along with meeting all high school graduation requirements.

 - Students must have a minimum 2.0 cumulative GPA.